-Begin with another startling view of the old town by climbing the 14th century Guinigi Tower.
-This is one of the few remaining towers in Lucca from the era when wealthy Tuscan families competed to build the highest towers to show their wealth.
+Begin with another startling view of the old town by climbing the 14th-century Guinigi Tower.
+This is one of the few remaining towers in Lucca from the era when affluent Tuscan families competed to build the highest towers to show their wealth.

 You should also explore the Museum of Villa Mansi where you can admire Flemish tapestry collections and other pieces of art.
 Especially beautiful are the Hall of Mirrors and the Music Hall.

 Next, head to Piazza Napoleone where you find Palazzo Ducale di Lucca, a political and administrative center over the last 8 centuries where you can appreciate frescoes and statues.